non-profit management

 Medicare Access for Patients-Rx (MAPRx)

 MAPRx is a coalition of patient, family caregiver, and health professional organizations committed to safeguarding the well-being of patients with chronic diseases and disabilities under Medicare Prescription Drug Coverage.
-High Noon Communications has worked with MAPRx for several years to implement strategies to raise awareness of the program and to connect beneficiaries to the information that can help them make informed decisions about their participation in the program.
+High Noon Communications has worked with MAPRx since the introduction of the prescription drug program to implement strategies to raise awareness of the program and to connect beneficiaries to information that can help them make informed decisions about their participation in the program.
 High Noon:

 Booker T. Washington Public Charter School for the Technical Arts